khaled-Muhamed/CronSchedular-Task/README.md

  * src/Parser/Parser: java class which is singleton to get user input parse and validate it.

 ## How to run
- * run the jar file
+ * un the jar file in path (out/artifacts/CronJobScheduler_Challenge_jar/CronJobScheduler-Challenge.jar) using command -->java -jar CronJobScheduler-Challenge.jar
  * follow instruction in appear in console
     -->job creation is as follow:
       - jobId singleExpectedInterval SchedulingFrequency jobImplementation
+ * go check log file

 ## References
  *  https://www.geeksforgeeks.org/java-util-timertask-class-java/